dancromartie/affirmative/README.md

 that there is evidence that there is no problem.
 If you know that the thing sending your confirmation is well hooked into the process and that it is reporting back as often as it should be, then when you send confirmation that something good DID happen, you have evidence of absence of a problem.
+It's very important that people can trust the test that says "things are good" though, or none of this works.

 Just think about when somebody goes off into a blizzard or into a tunnel in a zombie movie.
 They say "Jimmy, call for help if you don't hear from me in 5